WhiskeyTang0F0xtr0t/unifi/splunk_forwarder/README.md

 # Scripts

 ## splunk-forwader.sh
-A script to setup the splunk-forwader service.
+A script to download and setup the splunk-forwader service.

 > [!IMPORTANT]
 >